 Get all the bacon and eggs

 Finally, you can get all the eggs and bacon.
 A modern CMMS makes it much easier to communicate with the team because you can pack work orders with everything techs need to close out efficiently, including:

 You can even include interactive site maps and floor plans.

 Parks and recreation maintenance is the combination of inspections and tasks that ensure people can access and enjoy these public spaces, which can include everything from parking lots to playgrounds, hiking trails to picnic areas.
 One of the main challenges is the distance between assets and equipment, making it hard to keep open lines of communication between members of the maintenance team.
 The most famous parks and rec director is Ron Swanson, from the aptly named show Parks and Rec.
 Ron was something of a maintenance prodigy, and over the years has developed strong opinions about how to run his department and live life in general.
 Some of his advice, though, is terrible, including forcing people to be independent and only paying attention to his personal safety codes.
 But he can also set a great example.
 He works hard at setting up and fine-tuning perfect plans and always tries to communicate clearly with people.
-A modern CMMS solution for parks and rec can help you avoid his bad advice and follow his wisdom.
+A modern CMMS solution can help you avoid his bad advice and follow his wisdom.